V. E. Schwab: Career

 Schwab has been the host of the podcast No Write Way with V. E. Schwab, in which she discusses the craft of writing with successful authors, since 2023.
+She offers deep dives into both her own process as well as those of her guests.
+Notable guests she has hosted include: Brandon Sanderson, Christina Lauren and Sarah Gailey.

 In June 2025, Schwab published Bury Our Bones in the Midnight Soil, which topped the USA Today Bestseller List and The New York Times Bestseller List.
 The Chicago Review of Books stated that "In Schwab’s hands, even the well-trod territory of immortal bloodsuckers turns fresh and new."